MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/get-microsoft-365-campaigns.md

 ## What does it cost, who needs it, and what is the commitment?

-If your campaign qualifies for special pricing Microsoft 365 for Campaigns costs $5 per user per month.
+If your campaign qualifies for special pricing, Microsoft 365 for Campaigns costs $5 per user per month.

 To protect your campaign, we recommend a license for the candidate, the campaign manager, all senior staff who are part of the campaign or party, and usually all full-time staff.
 Certain volunteer employees might also need a license.
 In general, assign a license to anyone in your campaign who needs protected email and devices.

 There's no minimum time commitment when you sign up for Microsoft 365 for Campaigns.
 You can pay monthly for the licenses you need and stop using the service anytime.

 ## How do I qualify for special pricing?